dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 ### Add exception in the firewall

-Add an exception for inbound requests so that your devices can connect to the License Tracking Service correctly.
+Add an exception for inbound requests so that your devices can connect to the License Tracking Server correctly.
 -->

 ### Add reverse proxy